Why Do Elderly Not Use Social Media? [Reasons & Statistics]

 social media use among age groups.png

-The above numbers show that although seniors are using social media, they have restricted themselves to Facebook and YouTube.
+These numbers reveal that while seniors are active on social media, their usage is largely limited to Facebook and YouTube.

 Know more about what social media platforms do seniors use.

-As most seniors are using social media to connect with family and friends, it makes sense that Facebook is their go-to platform.
+Since most seniors use social media to stay connected with family and friends, Facebook remains their top choice.

 Why Do Elderly Not Use Social Media? – 7 Reasons